Application deadline is February 5, 2019. Apply today!

 Is this a paid internship?

-Interns will be paid $200/week for weeks when mission teams are present and $100/week during weeks when mission teams are not.
-During weeks without mission teams, interns are expected to build relationships within the community and prepare for the upcoming trips unless a special request is made with approval from EM.
-Additionally, interns have the option to personally raise a support from friends and family for their time of service.
+Summer Staff will be paid $200/week for weeks when mission teams are present and $100/week during weeks when mission teams are not.
+During weeks without mission teams, summer staff are expected to build relationships within the community and prepare for the upcoming trips unless a special request is made with approval from EM.
+Additionally, summer staff have the option to personally raise support from friends and family for their time of service.
 Details and support materials are provided shortly after hiring.
-All summer interns are paid $750 at the end of July and any remaining balance after their service is completed.
+All summer staff are paid at the end of June, July & August based on what they have earned at that point.

 What training will I receive?